TIPS FOR WHEN YOU’RE DRIVING TIRED

 While caffeine might be a quick solution to fatigue, it will not work long term and cannot act as a substitute for proper sleep.
 What’s more, you’re not going to feel your best after a long day of work, so avoid long drives in the evening.
 If you know you have a long drive coming, set out earlier in the day when you’re more awake and alert.

 The peak sleepiness times are between 3am and 5am, and 2pm to 4pm, while we would all normally be asleep at 4am, the peak at between 2pm and pm4 is suprising, and also when a lot of us have to drive (school runs, shopping).
 The advice is that as far as possible, try to avoid driving during these times.

-Driving requires constant attention, and tiredness severely reduces our ability to concentrate.
+Driving a Wheelchair Accessible Vehicle requires constant attention, and tiredness severely reduces our ability to concentrate.
 Falling asleep at the wheel is really not an option, so it is necessary to ensure that you’re rested and hydrated for your journeys.